The Complete Guide to Uluwatu Area Surf Spots

 Bingin is a short but intense left-hand breaking wave.
 It’s the easiest surf spot in Bali to get barrelled due to the consistency and predictability of the wave.

 Take off, slow down, pull in, and get barrelled.
-Easy except you got to deal with the crowds of hot locals and traveling surfers who are also seeking that barrel.
+Easy except you got to deal with the crowds of hot locals and travelling surfers who are also seeking that barrel.

 Bingin never closes out, and there is always an exit from the barrel.